 - What is zk-SNARK?

-zk-SNARKs are a type of zero-knowledge cryptographic proofs that verify facts about transactions without revealing their details and are utilized in Zcash.
+Zk-SNARKs are zero-knowledge cryptographic proofs that verify facts about transactions without revealing their details and are utilized in Zcash.

-- How does Ring Signatures and Mimblewimble work?
+- How do Ring Signatures and Mimblewimble work?

-Ring Signatures mask who sent the coins, joining many into one transaction; while Mimblewimble masks the addresses and compresses data.
+Ring Signatures masks the people who sent the coins, joining many into one transaction, while Mimblewimble masks the addresses and compresses data.

 - Is it legal to own privacy coins?